Melricflash/HumanAura-Additional/README.md

 - 7 Videos sourced from the CAVIAR dataset to be used for inference with humanaura.py, (6 used as subset, 1 bonus video).
 - 6 XML ground truth files for converting annotations from, each linked to the 6 subset videos.

+This project uses work inspired from the TensorFlow Object Detection Model Zoo and has been adapted for this work.

 If there are any issues accessing these files or anything else is needed, please contact me at ml01663@surrey.ac.uk as these large files are stored on Git LFS.